 Customer Relationship Management

-As of today, we see many companies managing their customer relationships out of emails, notes, and brain power.
-The problem with this is as the company grows it becomes unsustainable, and leads to a lack of personal touch that once was the strength of the business.
-In essence it’s a completely counterintuitive way of managing relationships.
+As of today, we see many companies managing their customer relationships out of emails, notes, and brainpower.
+The problem with this is as the company grows, it becomes unsustainable, and this leads to a lack of personal touch that once was the strength of the business.
+In essence, it’s a completely counterintuitive way of managing relationships.

 What are customer relationship management systems?

 CRMs are systems that allow companies to manage their interactions with leads, prospects and/or customers.
-It also provides a centralized platform to keep track of the sales process, sales opportunities, and track sales performance metrics.
+They also provide a centralized platform to keep track of the sales process and sales opportunities and to track sales performance metrics.

 How can a CRM system help?

-Another advantage of using a CRM system is the ability to define and enforce a sales process which increases sales predictability.
-With a well implemented sales process companies can track each stage of the process and understand the conversion rate at each stage.
-Being able to understand the patterns and behaviors that leads to successful sales is a cornerstone of an effective logistics sales operations.
+Another advantage of using a CRM system is the ability to define and enforce a sales process, which increases sales predictability.
+With a well-implemented sales process, companies can track each stage of the process and understand the conversion rate at each stage.
+Being able to understand the patterns and behaviors that lead to successful sales is the cornerstone of effective logistics sales operations.

 What are some of the best known CRM systems?

-This is another technology that has exploded in terms of vendor and features and continues to evolve very rapidly.
-During the selection of a CRM system consider the same recommendation discussed for selecting a Marketing Automation System (features, integration capabilities, costs, and reliability).
+This is another technology that has exploded in terms of vendors and features and continues to evolve very rapidly.
+During the selection of a CRM system, consider the same recommendations discussed for selecting a Marketing Automation System (features, integration capabilities, costs, and reliability).
 Remember, plan carefully and select wisely.
 Don’t jump right away into a system without proper analysis.

 Among the best known CRM systems are: Salesforce, Microsoft Dynamics, SugarCRM, and Hubspot.
 These are some of the best solutions out there, but a Google search will provide more vendor options.
 Just remember, choose wisely!
 Once in a system, it is hard and painful to move somewhere else.

-With this article, we conclude our logistics sales series where we intended to provide insight to common logistics sales problems that many small and mid-size logistics and supply chain organizations are facing.
+With this article, we conclude our logistics sales series, where we set out to provide insight into common logistics sales problems that many small- and mid-size logistics and supply chain organizations are facing.
 We also provided strategies to overcome these challenges and offered tools and solutions to overcome them.